microsoftgraph/msgraph-sample-rubyrailsapp/Demos/01-create-app/README.md

 }
 ```

-Now let's replace the default page with one of our own.
+Now replace the default page with a new one.
 Generate a home page controller with the following command.

 ```Shell
 rails generate controller Home index